-Consistency with Routing Factor or Anticipated Impacts Symbol Route alternative is consistent with the routing factor OR Impacts are anticipated to be negligible to minimal or the impact is positive Route alternative is consistent with routing factor but less so than the other options OR Impacts are anticipated to be minimal but the potential for impacts is greater than the other options or require special permit conditions OR Impacts are anticipated to be moderate Route alternative is consistent with routing factor but less so than the other options OR Impacts are anticipated to be minimal but the potential for impacts is greater than the other options or require special permit conditions OR Impacts are anticipated to be moderate 0
+Consistency with Routing Factor or Anticipated Impacts Symbol Route alternative is consistent with the routing factor OR Impacts are anticipated to be negligible to minimal or the impact is positive Route alternative is consistent with routing factor but less so than the other options OR Impacts are anticipated to be minimal but the potential for impacts is greater than the other options or require special permit conditions OR Impacts are anticipated to be moderate 0 Route alternative is consistent with routing factor but less so than the other options OR Impacts are anticipated to be minimal but the potential for impacts is greater than the other options or require special permit conditions OR Impacts are anticipated to be moderate 0

-Table 9-12 Relative Merits for Route Segments D1 through D7
+Table 9-12Relative Merits for Route Segments D1 through D7

-Routing Factor / Resource Route Segmen t Summary D1 (Purple Route) D2 D3 D4 (Blue Route) D5 D6 D7 Fact tor A Human S ettlement Aesthetics 0 0 0 0 0 0 0 Aesthetic impacts are anticipated to be moderate for all route segments.
-Route Segment D1 (Purple Route) has the least number of residential structures and nonresidential structures within its local vicinity (14).
-Route Segment D2 parallels the most roadways (7.1 miles and 77%).
-Route Segment D7 parallels the least amount of ROW with existing infrastructure (4.3 miles and 34% of its length).
-Displacement There are no structures within the ROW on any of the route segments.
-Recreation Route segments in Region D do not cross any land-based public trails.
-No Wildlife Management Areas or Waterfowl Production Areas are present.
-All route segments cross the Crow River, a state water trail and wild and scenic river.
-Regional recreational resources in Region D include snowmobile trails and impacts are anticipated to be minimal.
-Factor r C Land-Based d Economies Agriculture 0 0 0 0 0 0 Most of the land included in Region D is agricultural.
-Impacts cannot be avoided but can be mitigated.
-Prudent routing (parallelling existing infrastructure and/or paralleling division lines) could help minimize impacts.
-Route Segment D7 parallel the most existing infrastructure (77% of its total length) but also has the most acres of prime farmland.
-Route Segments D4 (Blue Route) through D7 would result in unavoidable impacts to two center pivot irrigation systems.
-Mining No active aggregate gravel pits were identified within the ROI (the route width) for Region D; therefore, impacts to mining are anticipated to be independent of the route segment selected.
-Factor D Arch aeological and Historic Resources Archaeological There are no archaeological sites within the ROI.
-Historic There are no listed, eligible or unevaluated historic architectural resources within the ROI.
-Fac tor E Natural F Resources Public and Designated Lands There are no state game refuges, CREP easements, or RIM Reserve Land within Region D. Soils Most of the soils in the region have a moderate or severe rutting hazard rating.
-Impacts could be minimized with BMPs or mitigated if long-term re-vegetation impacts extend beyond construction.
-Impacts to soils would be independent of the route selected.
-Surface Water 0 0 0 0 The total count of watercourse crossings by the anticipated alignments of route segments in Region D varies between seven to 14 watercourses, most are classified as intermittent streams.
-Route Segments D1 (Purple Route) and D3 cross the least watercourses and avoid crossing the PWI basin (Half Moon Lake).
-All route segments cross the Crow River, a state-designated outstanding resource value water.
-All waterbodies and watercourses could be spanned by the project.
-No in-water work would occur.
-Vegetation Forested vegetation is minimal (up to 1 acre) for all route segments in Region D. Wetlands 0 0 0 0 0 0 0 All route segments go through forested wetlands.
-The route width of Route Segment D4 (Blue Route) includes the least wetland area (69.6 acres).
-No route segments span a wetland >1,000 feet in width.
-Route Segment D5 would include one PWI wetland.
+Sumn Route Segment Routing Factor / Resource D7 D6 D5 D4 (Blue Route) D3 D2 D1 (Purple Route) tlement or A Human Settle Fact Aesthetic impacts are anticipated to be moderate for all route s Route Segment D1 (Purple Route) has the least number of resid vicinity (14).
+Route Segment D2 parallels the most roadways (7.1 miles and 7 with existing infrastructure (4.3 miles and 34% of its length).
+Rc via Rc 0 0 0 0 0 0 Aesthetics There are no structures within the ROW on any of the route seg Th Displacement Route segments in Region D do not cross any land-based public Production Areas are present.
+All route segments cross the Cro recreational resources in Region D include snowmobile trails an Pr Recreation conomies r C Land-Based Eco Factor Most of the land included in Region D is agricultural.
+Impacts ca (parallelling existing infrastructure and/or paralleling division lin the most existing infrastructure (77% of its total length) but also (Blue Route) through D7's anticipated alignments cross two cer that impacts could be avoided or mitigated through adjustment O (p. th (B 0 0 0 0 Agriculture No active aggregate gravel pits were identified within the ROI (are anticipated to be independent of the route segment selected) Mining listoric Resources aeological and Hist Factor D Arch There are no archaeological sites within the ROI.
+Th Archaeological There are no listed, eligible or unevaluated historic architectura Th Historic sources tor E Natural Resou Fact There are no state game refuges, CREP easements, or RIM Rese Th Public and Designated Lands Most of the soils in the region have a moderate or severe ruttir mitigated if long-term re-vegetation impacts extend beyond co route selected. mi Soils The total count of watercourse crossings by the anticipated alig to 14 watercourses, most are classified as intermittent streams watercourses and avoid crossing the PWI basin (Half Moon Lake All route segments cross the Crow River, a state-designated out All waterbodies and watercourses could be spanned by the pro- to wa 0 0 0 0 Surface Water Forested vegetation is minimal (up to 1 acre) for all route segm Fo Vegetation All route segments go through forested wetlands.
+The route wi wetland area (69.6 acres).
+No route segments span a wetland > PWI wetland. $\Theta$ $\Theta$ $\Theta$ $\bigcirc$ 0 0 Wetlands nary segments.